 This means that you should get over yourself and your original concept, and make what the market will buy from you at high margins.

 This means that you should stop pretending that you instinctively know your customer’s mind, and show some hustle with phone calls, surveys, meet-and-greets, and other opportunities that force you to come out from behind your desk to engage the customer.

 3) Simplify!
 Cut Down The Menu and Make Everything Delicious

-This means that if you are working your ass of but not profitable, you’re most likely stretched too thin, with too many unprofitable and probably low quality offerings.
+This means that if you are working your ass off but not profitable, you’re most likely stretched too thin, with too many unprofitable and probably low-quality offerings.